MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 This workaround is of course not ideal and some customers may not be able to make use of it.
 The Storage Replica team is working on optimizations and an updated log mechanism for the future to reduce these artifical bottlenecks.
 There is no ETA for this, but when available to TAP customers for testing, this FAQ will be updated.

-## Error when running Test-SRTopology between two clusters
+## Error "Could not find file" when running Test-SRTopology between two clusters

 When running Test-SRTopology between two clusters and their CSV paths, it fails with error: